IuliaGM/memory-game/README.md

 # memory-game
-a short and simple game using HTML, CSS and JS
+a short and simple game using JS
 ## made by following the steps from Ania Kubow's 12h+ bootcamp